masc-ucsc/livehd/docs/cleanup.md

 * create a mmap_str::str(int val).
 Equivalent to str(std::to_string(val)) without intermediate step
 * mmap_str_test is a test abd a bench.
 Split the bench to bench_str and convert the rest to google test

+* Reorg mmap_str to use a uint64_t instead of size_ctr & ptr_or_start.
+This allows for single word optimizations (E.g: find char sso).

+* WHen in unique (overflow) allocate with 8byte alignment (put zeroes if needed).
+The reason is to allow word search

+* Optimize the find char for non SSO (once we have 8byte align).
+* Do a rfind optimized like the find char
+* Change the find to find first char with match, then use the local search (faster)

 * Code generation phase (code_gen, cgen...) can not effectively use mmap_str because the comparison is irrelevant and keeping in a map is a HUGE overhead for growing strings (large).
 Maybe we should have 3 modes:

 1-SSO (<=15 strings)
 2-unique (16..256?)
 3-large  (256..) this do not have a pointer (maybe the persistent vs transient?, transient SSO or large)

+If unique is 255 or less, we can have more bytes for data.

+ Unique (data: 8byte beginning string, 0x0 1byte, sz 1Byte, ptr: 6byte)
+ SSO    (data: 15bytes string,  1 byte sz) large  (ptr: 8 byter, sz 6 bytes, 0b00 2 bytes)

+empty (last 8 bytes zero)
+last 2 zero bytes  -> large
+last 1 zero byte   -> unique
+last byte non-zero -> SSO

+Both Unique and overflow have first byte at data[0]

+future get_n_data_chars()
+  return size when sso
+  return 1+(size&0xF)

+large ptr points to a "memory" not mmap struct/data head of a splay tree.
+The large are only serialized explicitly (not in mmap_lib key/value support)

 Do we create a rope for large strings?